Gilighost/camscloud/README.txt

   -http://codepen.io/team/nclud/pen/GJpdVo for 404 page
   -Node module Mimetypes to get the mime types of files for the header

+Testing:
   Go to the URL http://localhost:8000 or http://localhost:8000/files/

   It will redirect you to the login page.

-Log in to application as any of the following:
+  Log in to application as either of the following:
       Username: Cam, Password: password
       Username: TambourineMan, Password: blowininthewind

+  Logging in will direct you to the files page which lists the contents of the root storage directory.
+  Visit the same URL in a second window and click "Log out" in the dropdown menu from the user name in the top right.
+  Log in as
       Username: BTK, Password: fastdraw

-logging in will direct you to the files page which lists the contents of the root storage directory.

-Give a brief explanation of how to use your program.
-Assume that I already know all the information contained in this document.
-Suggest test scenarios that demonstrate the the correctness of your program.
-Example: Go to the URL http://localhost:8000/files/ and log in using "jane" and "peaches"; you should see a listing of the files in the cloud directory.
-Now visit the same URL in a second window and click "Log out"; when prompted for a new user name log in using "joe" and "summertime"; you should see the files.
-Return to the first window and attempt to upload a file.
-You should get an "unauthorized" message: Joe is not authorized to write!
-Give a brief overview of your design: What do I need to know about your project design in order to be able to read your code?
-How is your code organized?
-Again, assume I already know all the information contained in this document, and the things we've discussed in class (e.g., project layout).
-Explain the helper/partial you made, and why you you chose to implement it as a helper—why might this be useful as a helper?
-Explain any weaknesses in your project.
-These could be things you couldn't get working, things that were necessarily simplified for this project, things that you would do differently if you had more time, etc.
-Explain any strengths in your project.
-Be sure to highlight any way you went beyond the requirements.
+  You should see the files, but have no way of uploading a file or creating a directory.

+  Return to the first window and click "Upload file".
+  It should redirect you to the Files page, with no way of uploading a file or creating a directory.

+Design:
+  Each request has a controller for it, which handles what should happen from there.
+  Redirects are used to make sure correct content is being shown.

+Partial:
+  I have several Navigation partials, one for each page, and one that the other Nav partials use These are helpful because i can plug them in to any other template to give it a navigaton bar

+If I had more time:
+  Id get the upload/new directory done through modals rather than separate pages.

+Strengths:
+  -Design, I used Bootstrap for all of my templates for a professional look.
+  -I provided a way of deleting a file or directory for users with write permissions -I provided a way of renaming a file or directory for users with write permissions
+    -The way I implemented this allows users to easily change which directory the file is in.
+    -The rename modal automatically highlights the name of the file user is renaming.
+  -I have a directory navigation list which shows the current path, and allows the user to click back
+    to any parent directory.
+  -If the user tries to upload a file with the same name as another file, it will get renamed
-Be direct and to the point.
+    to a number with the file name
-Remember: you are trying to explain your project to me.